 Push on the lever, if you notice that there is no movement at the cage, lengthen your cable by adjusting the barrel adjuster clockwise.
 Now push the lever again.
 Repeat this process until you notice any movement.

 Once the movement is there, turn your barrel adjuster counterclockwise by one-half turn.
 Test this by pushing on the shift level again.
 Repeat this process until the cage is not moving outwards and when you push the lever.
-The indexing adjustment is successfully completed.
+The indexing adjustment is completed.

 Here is a video demonstration of the whole process:

-Related: How To Remove Bike Cassette Without Special Tools- Bike Tips And Tricks
+Got no tools?
+Don’t worry!
+Read our guide to learn How To Remove Bike Cassette Without Special Tools- Bike Tips And Tricks

 Here are some common front derailleur problems that you can face with a wrongly adjusted front derailleur: